-Prepayment risk occurs when a fixed-income investment held by a Fund may be repaid in whole or in part prior to its maturity.
-The amount of prepayable obligations a Fund invests in from time to time may be affected by general business conditions, market interest rates, borrowers' financial conditions and competitive conditions among lenders.
+Prepayment risk occurs when a fixed-income investment held by the Fund may be repaid in whole or in part prior to its maturity.
+The amount of prepayable obligations the Fund invests in from time to time may be affected by general business conditions, market interest rates, borrowers' financial conditions and competitive conditions among lenders.
 In a period of declining interest rates, borrowers may repay investments more quickly than anticipated, reducing the yield to maturity and the average life of the relevant investment.
-Moreover, when a Fund reinvests the proceeds of a prepayment in these circumstances, it will likely receive a rate of interest that is lower than the rate on the security that was prepaid.
-To the extent that a Fund purchases a relevant investment at a premium, prepayments may result in a loss to the extent of the premium paid.
-If a Fund buys such investments at a discount, both scheduled payments and unscheduled prepayments will increase current and total returns and unscheduled prepayments will also accelerate the recognition of income.
+Moreover, when the Fund reinvests the proceeds of a prepayment in these circumstances, it will likely receive a rate of interest that is lower than the rate on the security that was prepaid.
+To the extent that the Fund purchases a relevant investment at a premium, prepayments may result in a loss to the extent of the premium paid.
+If the Fund buys such investments at a discount, both scheduled payments and unscheduled prepayments will also accelerate the recognition of income.
 In a period of rising interest rates, prepayments of investments may occur at a slower than expected rate, creating maturity extension risk.
 This particular risk may effectively change an investment that was considered short- or intermediate-term at the time of purchase into a longer-term investment.
-Since the value of longer-term investments generally fluctuates more widely in response to changes in interest rates than short-term investments, maturity extension risk could increase the volatility of a Fund.
+Since the value of longer-term investments generally fluctuates more widely in response to changes in interest rates than short-term investments, maturity extension risk could increase the volatility of the Fund.
 When interest rates decline, the value of an investment with prepayment features may not increase as much as that of other fixed-income securities and, as noted above, changes in market rates of interest may accelerate or delay prepayments and thus affect maturities.